 Your doctor or nurse will tell you when to arrive at the hospital.

 Anti-reflux surgery is a safe operation.
 Heartburn and other symptoms should improve after surgery.
-But some people still need to take drugs for heartburn after surgery.
+Some people still need to take drugs for heartburn after surgery.

-Some people will need another surgery in the future to treat new reflux symptoms or swallowing problems.
+You may need another surgery in the future if you develop new reflux symptoms or swallowing problems.
 This may happen if the stomach was wrapped around the esophagus too tightly, the wrap loosens, or a new hiatal hernia develops.

 Fundoplication; Nissen fundoplication; Belsey (Mark IV) fundoplication; Toupet fundoplication; Thal fundoplication; Hiatal hernia repair; Endoluminal fundoplication